Pre-crusade Muslim religious tolerance to pilgrims in the Holy Land

 "How were Saracens depicted from 1200-1420, and what can this tell modern scholars about the way that western artists and audiences viewed and depicted Saracens?

-RIP - Dr Bernadus Theodoor (Ben) Brus - 1917 - 2016
+The great work of Dr Bernadus Theodoor (Ben) Brus - 1917 - 2016

 In 2017 I found out that Dr Brus passed away in 2016, only a year before his one hundredth birthday, which would have been Saterday, September 30th.